College of Letters & Science

 - 3 social studies credits (S or Z) in gender and women's studies

-- 3 natural or biological science credits (N or B) in gender and women's studies
+- 3 natural science credits (N or B) in gender and women's studies

 No more than 6 credits for the certificate may be at the elementary level.